Eligibility and pre-enrolment

 If you would like to discuss your eligibility, contact us by emailing email@example.com or call (03) 9320 6800.

-The course costs $4495 which includes all content and materials pre-loaded onto an iPad for use during the course and later in your board room (it's yours to keep).
+The course costs $4500 which includes all content and materials available via the Student Portal for use during the course.

 Payment in full is due 30 days from the time of enrolment, and no later than 10 working days prior to the event (whichever falls due first).